Frederick Walker (painter): As painter

-Walker produced his first important watercolour, "Strange faces" in 1862 at Yale Center for British Art, New Haven, and in the following year "Philip in Church", which won a medal at the Paris Exhibition of 1867.
+Walker produced his first important watercolour, Strange faces in 1862 (now Yale Center for British Art, New Haven), and in the following year Philip in Church (Tate), which won a medal at the Paris Exhibition of 1867.
 Walker exhibited at the Royal Watercolour Society from 1864 until the end of his life, becoming an associate member in February 1864 and a full member in 1866, entitling him to add the post-nominal initials RWS to his name.
 In 1871 he was elected an Associate Royal Academician (ARA), and was elected an honorary member of the Belgian Watercolour Society in the same year.

 In 1863 Walker exhibited his first oil painting, The Lost Path at the Royal Academy of Arts.
-Thereafter he showed "Wayfarers" (1866, private collection), "Bathers" (1867, Lady Lever Art Gallery), "Vagrants" (1868, Tate, London), "The Old Gate" (1869; Tate, London), The Plough (1870; Tate, London), At the Bar (1871; Untraced), The Harbour of Refuge (1872; Tate, London) and The Right of Way (1875; National Gallery of Victoria, Melbourne).
+Thereafter he showed Wayfarers (1866, private collection), The Bathers (1867, Lady Lever Art Gallery), Vagrants (1868, Tate, London), The Old Gate (1869; Tate), The Plough (1870; Tate), At the Bar (1871; Untraced), The Harbour of Refuge (1872; Tate, also with a watercolour study there) and The Right of Way (1875; National Gallery of Victoria, Melbourne).

+In the final phase of his painting he moved towards a classical treatment of both groups of figures and individual ones, seen in The Bathers of 1867, and The Harbour of Refuge 1872, both large, wide oils, though he repeated the latter in watercolour.